 Please see this article to learn more about this.

-Positioning your GPS to get the best signal and using Cellular location:
+Positioning your GPS to get the best signal and using backup location estimation:

 For getting accurate GPS location, you need to use the device facing upwards outdoors.
-If it is indoors it is very unlikely you will get a GPS Signal and the device will revert to cellular triangulation which reduces accuracy.
+If it is indoors it is very unlikely you will get a GPS Signal and the device will revert to using it's estimation service (if switched on) which reduces accuracy.

 Please see this article to learn more about this.